rjmeats/DailyRainfall/Notes/Other_DRain_Forms.md

 Most of the images in the [DRain volumes](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_9903efdf-7f99-4cae-a723-8b3f426eea20) are of British Rainfall / Met Office
 Daily Rainfall forms covering a full year.
 These standard 12x31 forms are described in detail [here](Daily_Rainfall_Form_Evolution.md).

-The DRain volumes also contain small amounts of some other items, including:
+The DRain volumes also contain small quantities of some other items, including:
 * contents sheets at the start of many volumes
 * handwritten notes produced by observers
 * other standard forms used for recording rainfall or relating to rainfall records